-To run the new Rails application on your local computer:
+To run the new Rails app on your local computer:

 bundle exec rails server

-You can see the "Yay!
-You’re on Rails!" message from the sample app displayed in the page.
+You see the "Yay!
+You’re on Rails!" message from the sample app displayed on the page.

 Add a simple page

-Now add a Welcome page to the generated Rails application.
-You can
+Now add a Welcome page to the generated Rails app.

 bundle exec rails generate controller Welcome index